rizwanrockzz/portfolio-website/README.md

 },
 ```

-- Run the final command for deployment
+- Run the final command for deployment.

 ```shell
     npm run deploy -- -m "custom message"
 ```

-- In the pages section select option deploy from branch and select gh-pages branch and click save in the bottom add custom domain and check the enforce https check box for SSL
+- In the pages section select option deploy from branch and select gh-pages branch and click save in the bottom add custom domain and check the enforce https check box for SSL.

-- In a few minutes site will be live on our custom domain
+- In a few minutes site will be live on our custom domain.